CLICK HERE FOR LYRICS

 My goal was to have the tracks sound like they were played by a “live” drummer.
 I think it sounds pretty realistic, even 25 years later.
 See what you think!

 Joining me on back-up harmonies were Bonnie Hayes, Teresa Trull, and Vicki Randall.
 That was really fun!
-And I had Stef Burns play the electric guitar parts.
+And Stef Burns played the electric guitar parts.
 He was a wizard!
 Stef eventually went on to work with the Alice Cooper Band, Narada Michael Walden, and so many others.